Zoltán Zubornyák

-Zoltán Zubornyák (born 9 September 1961 in Budapest) is a Hungarian actor, culture manager, theatre manager, director, volunteer, art director.
+Zoltán Zubornyák (born 9 September 1961) is a Hungarian actor, culture manager, theatre manager, director, volunteer, and art director.

 Culture manager

 He has been managing the Ferencváros Cultural Centre, a venue staging numerous pieces; hosting many concerts, alongside exhibitions and various courses, since 2004, for which reason he is also responsible for managing the following institutions:

 Local History Collection

 This institution helps gain insight into the history of Ferencváros named after Emperor Francis I on 4 December 1792; collects and processes written material that still exists, as well as artefacts.
 The Local Government of Ferencváros purchased an apartment located in a building under Pipa Street 4 back in 1997, which was transformed and made suitable for storing the material collected up till this point, as well as for organising exhibitions.

 József Attila Memorial Place

 The great Hungarian and European poet Attila József was born in Ferencváros.
 A memorial room was set up in his honour and to commemorate the poet at Gát Street 3, where visitors had the opportunity to gain insight into the life and works of the poet.
 However, this space proved insufficient, which is why the management of the institution – hand in hand with the Local Government of the 9th District – set up this exhibition in a space double its original size and also extended its contents, which was ceremoniously opened on 11 April 2002, the Day of Poetry.